leaf-ai/platform-services/README.md

 ### Install kops

-At the time this guide was updated kops 1.9.0 Beta 1 was released, if you are reading this guide in April of 2018 or later look for the release version of kops 1.9 or later.  kops for the AWS use case at the alpha is a very restricted use case for our purposes and works in a stable fashion.
+At the time this guide was updated kops 1.11.1 was released, if you are reading this guide in April of 2018 or later look for the release version of kops 1.9 or later.  kops for the AWS use case at the alpha is a very restricted use case for our purposes and works in a stable fashion.
 If you are using azure or GCP then options such as acs-engine, and skaffold are natively supported by the cloud vendors and written in Go so are readily usable and can be easily customized and maintained and so these are recommended for those cases.

-<pre><code><b>curl -LO https://github.com/kubernetes/kops/releases/download/1.9.0-beta.1/kops-linux-amd64
+<pre><code><b>curl -LO https://github.com/kubernetes/kops/releases/download/1.11.1/kops-linux-amd64
 chmod +x kops-linux-amd64
 sudo mv kops-linux-amd64 /usr/local/bin/kops